neuroinfo-os/deep-bottleneck/docs/literature_summary.rst

     * 7 fully connected hidden layers of width 12-10-7-5-4-3-2
     * trained with stochastic gradient descent to produce a binary classification from a 12-dimensional input
     * 256 randomly selected samples per batch
-    * mutual information is calculated by binning th  output activations into 30 equal intervals between -1 and 1
+    * mutual information is calculated by binning the output activations into 30 equal intervals between -1 and 1
     * ReLu-activation function

 #.
 Tanh-activation function on MNIST: